 Tallinn Old Town

 Part of the UNESCO heritage list, picture-perfect Tallinn Old Town is not to be missed.
 You can walk on the cobbled streets and feel like you stepped back in time to the medieval age.
-Orange roofs and colourful buildings with a snow cover look even prettier.
-It feels so peaceful to just wander around and stop in all the cosy cafes on the way.
+Orange roofs and colorful buildings with a snow cover look even prettier.
+It feels so peaceful to just wander around and stop in all the cozy cafes on the way.
 Take this Tallinn walking tour with a local to get to know the city and its history even better.

 Here are some of our favourite Tallinn sights in the Old Town: